neutralinojs/gsoc2025/README.md

 ## What is GSoC?

 GSoC (Google Summer of Code) is an international program that motivates developers to contribute to open-source projects.
 Google awards stipends for contributors who successfully complete the GSoC program.
-GSoc contributors typically work on open-source development tasks under the guidance of organization mentors.
+GSoC contributors typically work on open-source development tasks under the guidance of organization mentors.
 Read more details about GSoC from the [official website](https://summerofcode.withgoogle.com/).

 ## How to become a GSoC contributor?